b97tsk/reactive-tree/README.md

 #### class Leaf: read()

 `read()` returns `value`.
-Additionally, calling `read()` inside a **handler** function causes the leaf is collected by the owner of that **handler** function which must be a twig or an unfrozen branch.
+Additionally, calling `read()` inside a **handler** function causes the leaf to be collected by the owner of that **handler** function which must be a twig or an unfrozen branch.

 #### class Leaf: write()

 `write()` sets `value` property to a new value.
-It causes the leaf reacts if this new value differs from the old one.
+It causes the leaf to react if this new value differs from the old one.

 #### class Leaf: subject()